 In realizing that strength is found through partnership, the Council for Climate Justice of the United Church of Christ saw that this promising opportunity existed and could be potentially beneficial to both sides.
 As a global leader in the climate justice movement, 350.org is gifted with knowledgeable and talented organizers with a successful track record in taking action to bring about change.
 Such an organization could only enhance our denomination’s contributions to the larger movement.
 As a denomination with an active and growing network of climate justice advocates, we have an expansive reach in communities across the country.
 Moreover, we offer a unique voice rooted in our faith and history.

 The UCC and 350 are well-suited for partnership because of our common values, historic commitments, and organizational structures.
-As the 350 Manifesto states, 350 pursues justice with an approach that is inclusive, global in its concerns, intentionally focused on the climate crisis as a moral issue, and resolutely committed to seeking social change through nonviolent action.
+As the 350 Organizing Principles state, 350 holds justice as a core principle, stands in solidarity with the communities most impacted by climate change and fossil fuels, takes an approach that is inclusive and global in its concerns, and resolutely commits itself to seeking social change through nonviolent action.
 Such values align with the present purpose, vision, and mission of the UCC as well as our historic commitments, which include serving as the leading organizational force behind the birth of the environmental justice movement, becoming the first denomination to call for divestment from fossil fuels, and passing a 2015 resolution that seeks an immediate ban on fracking, the elimination of fossil fuel subsidies, and the rapid societal transition to renewable energy among other measures.